nsit-karan/java-algorithms/README.md

 - array, arraylists, 2d array
   - lists, arraylists, multi-d arrays, reverse a list, find max
   - leetcode 1295 - find nos with even digits in an array

+- threads
+  - basic code to print100 nos all in their own threads